danuker/piggies/README.md

 Piggies is a package to automatically manage your cryptocurrency wallets from Python.

-It works by launching the wallets using Popen, and communicating with them via JSONRPC.
+It works by launching the wallets using `pexpect`, and communicating with them via JSONRPC.

 I'm doing this because one should not hold their cryptocurrencies on an exchange, nor trust a closed-source multiwallet.
 However, this is quite difficult, because you have to manage the wallets.

-Hence this tool :)
+Hence this tool to help you live in the plumbing age of crypto :)

 ## Security risks